 - 4.1.
 Bidders that fail to meet the SBE Goal must comply with the Good Faith Negotiation and Good Faith Efforts requirements set forth in Sections 4 and 5. - 4.2.
 City Outreach.
 At least 10 days before Bid Opening on a Construction Contract, the City will send a "Project Notice" to SBEs that are certified in the areas where the City anticipates subcontracting on the project.
 The Project Notice will describe the project and identify the areas where subcontracting is anticipated.
-The City will also make available (by email, posting on the City's website or other means) either: (a) a list of Bidders that have submitted Form 1 (Notification of Subcontracting/Purchasing Opportunities) or other notices of their intent to bid or (b) a list of Bidders that have picked up or requested the City Solicitation Documents for the project.
+The City will also make available (by email, posting on the City's website or other means) either: (a) a list of Bidders that have submitted Form 1 (Notification of Subcontracting/Purchasing Opportunities) or other notices of their intent to bid or

+(b) a list of Bidders that have picked up or requested the City Solicitation Documents for the project.

 - 4.3.
 Good Faith Negotiation.
 All Bidders that fail to meet the SBE Goal (including Bidders that desire to self-perform) must negotiate in good faith with each SBE that responds to the Bidder's solicitations and each SBE that contacts the Bidder on its own accord ("Interested SBEs"). - 4.4.
 Failure to Negotiate In Good Faith.
 The City may find that a Bidder did not meet its Good Faith Negotiation obligation if in the City's judgment, the Bidder rejects an Interested SBE's bid for reasons other than: (a) the SBE's bid was higher than what was proposed by the subcontractor or supplier the Bidder decided to use or higher than the Bidder's cost of performing such work on its own; (b) the SBE was not a "Qualified SBE" as defined in Part A; or (c) the Business Enterprise that will be performing in place of the Interested SBE is more qualified than the Interested SBE, to the extent that such difference in qualification would materially impact the Bidder's Bid, or (d) there was a material deficiency with the Interested SBE's bid (such as it being submitted late, containing inaccurate information, etc.).
 The City Solicitation Documents may contain a form for Bidders to document Good Faith Negotiation.
 The City may also request on a case-by-case basis documentation sufficient in the City's judgment to prove that the Bidder's reasons for rejecting an Interested SBE are valid.
 Bidders must provide such forms and information within the time period specified by the City.
 Failure to comply with the requirements set forth in this Section (the "Good Faith Negotiation Requirements") shall constitute grounds for rejecting a Bid.
-Notwithstanding the forgoing, Bidders may reject an Interested SBE's bid for work that is being performed by an SBE participating in a mentor / protégé program run by the City or recognized as a valid mentor / protégé program by the SBO Program Manager in his or her sole discretion.
+Notwithstanding the forgoing, Bidders participating in a mentor / protégé program recognized by the SBOP Office may reject an Interested SBE's bid for work that is being performed by the Bidder's SBE mentee or SBE protégé, subject to approval of the SBO Program Manager.